 Activities for validation and in support of production: cover the provision of data describing global anthropogenic emissions, regional anthropogenic emissions, the ad-hoc satellite data processing.
 Further, the a-posteriori validation of global and regional products, as well as validation in the selected areas of the Arctic and the Mediterranean.
 Interaction with the scientific communities of emission and air quality modellers to allow external scientific review of CAMS products and methodologies.
 Interaction with emission modelling community to contribute to the harmonization of emission inventories, among others by participating in the FAIRMODE initiative in Europe and in IGAC/GEIA activities at the international level.
-The estimated budget foreseen for this is EUR XXXXXXX.
+These activities include annual updates of emissions over the entire globe as well as the CAMS regional domain (including the Mediterranean and Maghreb North of 30N).
+The estimated budget foreseen for this is EUR 2 100 000.

 Outreach and dissemination comprise communications and a range of activities in support of the users and activities targeted at enhancing further the uptake of CAMS products.
 Among these, CAMS implements a programme of "use cases" that can support development of new and innovative uses of CAMS products.
 One of the key activity is also to continually and actively gather expression of needs and feedback and maintain the CAMS User Requirements Database (URDB) and the User Requirements Analysis Document (URAD).
 In 2019, an activity of high importance will be to finalise the migration of the CAMS portfolio on the Climate Data Store, which has been developed as part of the Climate Change Service.
-The estimated budget foreseen for this is EUR XXXXX.
+The estimated budget foreseen for this is EUR 3 000 000.

 - (1) In 2019, CAMS will continue to be fully operational.
-Most of the Service's architecture elements will be retendered between 2018 and the first half of 2019, for running until the end of 2020; - (2) ECMWF CAMS teams will be in place and effectively working to manage expenditure and technical aspects, such as further improvement of the products offered by the service, as well as to deliver ECMWF's contribution to technical activities; - (3) The four key documents of CAMS established in earlier years will be continuously updated to describe the evolving user requirements (User Requirement DataBase), their analysis in terms of short- to medium- (User Requirement Analysis Document) and medium- to long-term (Service Evolution Strategy) developments as well as the current portfolio of products and services; - (4) Use cases projects as well as training activities will continue in 2019; - (5) The fourth CAMS General Assembly will take place (tentatively) in Quarter 2 of 2019 and will gather CAMS providers, users and stakeholders in a single 3-day event.
+Most of the Service's architecture elements will be retendered between 2018 and the first half of 2019, for running until the end of 2020; - (2) ECMWF CAMS teams will be in place and effectively working to manage expenditure and technical aspects, such as further improvement of the products offered by the service, as well as to deliver ECMWF's contribution to technical activities; - (3) The four key documents of CAMS established in earlier years will be continuously updated to describe the evolving user requirements (User

+Requirement DataBase), their analysis in terms of short- to medium- (User Requirement Analysis Document) and medium- to long-term (Service Evolution Strategy) developments as well as the current portfolio of products and services;

+- (4) Use cases projects as well as training activities will continue in 2019; - (5) The fourth CAMS General Assembly will take place (tentatively) in Quarter 2 of 2019 and will gather CAMS providers, users and stakeholders in a single 3-day event.